-- Monthly support groups and bi-annual fostering magazine
+- monthly support groups and quarterly fostering newsletter

 - "Branches" a support group for foster carers' own children

-- Our "Refer a Friend" scheme and the chance to earn £500 for each successful referral
+- "Refer a Friend" scheme and the chance to earn £500 for each successful referral

 Our support programme is designed to build your confidence, skills and experience caring for our foster children, so you can make a huge difference to their lives.